11 Types of Play For Child Development

 4. Solitary (Independent) Play

 Solitary play is usually observed in children who are two or three years of age.
-During solitary play, children are engrossed in holding toys and lifting and observing objects.
+Children are engrossed in holding toys and lifting and observing objects during solitary play.
 They do not take any interest in other children around them.
 Solitary play is important for children who have not yet learned physical and social skills and may be shy to interact.

 - Learns to be self-reliant